 How Schools Fund Student Well-being Support and Address Social Media & Tech Use

-Initiatives such as digital literacy, character-building, and others have taken hold across the globe, particularly in the wake of the pandemic.
-And screen time and social media use is increasing, impacting student health and learning.
+Initiatives such as media literacy, character-building, and others have taken hold across the globe, particularly in the wake of rising mental health challenges in teens.
+And with most students using smartphones by the age of 11, student well-being has expanded beyond traditional ideas that focus solely on physical health and academic success.

-With most students using smartphones by the age of 11, student well-being has expanded beyond traditional notions that focus solely on physical health and academic success to include a broader range of factors, such as media literacy, cyberbullying prevention, and screen time use, and schools want to know: how can we empower and equip students with the skills to navigate social media and tech in ways that fuel their well-being, happiness, and future success?
+Well-being now includes a broader range of factors, such as media literacy, cyberbullying prevention, and screen time use, and schools want to know: how can we empower and equip students with the skills to navigate social media and tech in ways that fuel their well-being, happiness, and future success?

-We also know that supporting student well-being so that they can achieve academic success and have healthy, fulfilling lives requires schools to make a financial investment.
+We also know that supporting student well-being so that they can achieve academic success and have healthy, fulfilling lives requires a financial investment.
 Investing in students seems like a no-brainer for a school, but the CFOs reading this article are probably thinking: “The funding has to come from somewhere!”

 Government Funding

-As school leaders, we have a unique opportunity to advocate for federal education grants that support initiatives aimed at enhancing student well-being in a tech-fueled world.
+As school leaders, you have a unique opportunity to advocate for federal education grants that support initiatives aimed at enhancing student well-being in a tech-fueled world.
 By prioritizing funding for programs that address the impact of social media and tech on learning, we can create a more supportive environment for students both inside and outside of the classroom.
 Check out the list of government funding opportunities below and browse the National Education Association’s database to search for federal funding grants by your school’s challenge here.

 Academic Enrichment Grants